 Subject Dry adiabatic lapse rate Wet adiabatic lapse rate 1.
 Definition When the ascending or descending air parcel is dry unsaturated, it's temperature changes at a constant rate.
-The dry adiabatic rate of change in temperature with height is referred to as the dry adiabatic lapse rate . or The temperature of unsaturated ascending air decreases with increasing height at rate of 10°C/km.
+The dry adiabatic rate of change in temperature with height is referred to as the dry adiabatic lapse rate.
+0r The temperature of unsaturated ascending air decreases with increasing height at rate of 10°C/km.
 This type of change of temperature of unsaturated ascending or descending air is called dry adiabatic lapse rate The rate of decrease of temperature of an ascending air beyond condensation level is lowered due to addition of latent heat of condensation to the air.
 This is called wet adiabatic lapse rate .
 2. Rate Rate of 10°C/km Rate of 3°C-9°C/km.
 3. Nature of air Mostly unsaturated air Mostly saturated air 4.
 Condensation Condensation occur mostly due to the lapse rate.
 Condensation occur due to the saturation of water vapour.

-9.7 Tropical Cyclone Vs. Temperate Cyclone
+16.7 Tropical Cyclone Vs. Temperate Cyclone

 Subject Tropical Cyclone Temperate Cyclone 1.
 Location Tropical cyclone occurs between 5° to 30° latitude within tropics.
 They are found in temperate region between 35° and 65° latitude.
 2. Size (diameter) Their diameter ranges between 80 and 300 km.
 Their diameter ranges between 800 and 1500 km.
 3. Velocity of wind Average wind velocity ranges from 120 to 200 km. per hour.
 30-50 km/hour is the wind velocity range.
 4. Movement From east to west.
 From west to east.
 5. Influenced by Trade wind move along it.
 Westerlies move along it.
 6. Size and shape They are circular and symmetrical in shape.
 They are elongated or oval in shape.
 7. Time of observation They originate mostly in late summer or autumn.
 They mostly orignate in winter season.
 8. Origin They are thermal by origin.
-They are of frontal by origin.
-9. Formation They form over both of land and sea and those ocean area where sea condition is favourable.
-They are strictly oceanic phenomena and form only in surface temperature are at least 26° -27°C. 10.
+They are of frontal by origin. and sea and those ocean phenor area where sea condition is surface They are strictly oceanic phenomena and form only in surface temperature are at least 26°-27°C. 10.
 Energy Tropical cyclones derive their energy from latent heat of condensation released within the clouds.
 They derive their energy from airmass temperature contrsts.
 11. Pressure Low pressure gradient.
 Steep pressure gradient.
 12. Nature They are very destructive in nature.
 They are accompained with violent wind and heavy rainall.
 They (cyclone) last for some hours.
 They are less destructive and less violent.
 They bring rain and cloudy weather and last for a long period.

-9.8 Frontogenesis Vs. Frontolysis
+16.8 Frontogenesis Vs. Frontolysis

 Subject Frontogenesis Frontolysis 1.
 Definition The process of formation of front is known as frontogenesis.
 The process of destruction of front is known as frontolysis.
 2. Process Genesis process.
 Depletion process.
 3. Occurance First stage of temperate cyclone.
 Last stage of temperate cyclone.
-4. Duration To proceed take more time.
+4. Duration 5.
+Nature To proceed take more time.
+Creation of front.
 To proceed take less time.
-5. Nature Creation of front.
 Destruction of front.
 6. Rainfall Rainfall observe along frontogenesis.
 No of rainfall is observed.
 7. Occlussion Occlusion occur.
 No. occlusion occur.
 8. Stage of formation Frontogenesis create first.
 Frontolysis formed later.
 9. Types There are two major types of front observed- a) warm front b) cold front All the fronts are abolished.

-9.9 Af climate Vs. Aw climate
+16.9 Af climate Vs. Aw climate

 Subject Af climate Aw climate 1.
 Climate Equatorial climate Savanna type of climate 2.
 Latitude Found between 10° north and south latitude.
-It found from 10° to 30° north and south latitude.
-3. Tempetatrue Temperature is less than 27°C (annual).
-Monthly mean temperature is above 18°C. 4.
+3. Tempetatrue .
+Tempetatrue Temperature is less than 27°C Monthly mean ten is above 18°C. 4.
 Rainfall Annual precipitation is upto 250 cm 100 cm.
 Annual precipitation is upto 100 cm.
 5. Seasons There is no dry seasons.
 It include dry winter.